AusSherro/AIDungeon/ai_dm_voice_app/README.md

 # ai_dm_voice_app

-A modular, voice-enabled AI Dungeon Master using GPT-4o and ElevenLabs, with Discord support and persistent campaign state.
+A modular, voice-enabled AI Dungeon Master using GPT-4o and ElevenLabs, with Discord support, a REST story API and persistent campaign state.

 ---